-Republicans to leave town without health care deal
+No repeal deal in sight, GOP to take flight

 What now?

 More talk.
+And now, two weeks at home.

 But early-week optimism that perhaps a path forward was clearing and, quite possibly, they were on their way to a House floor vote this week, has been decimated.
 Outside conservative groups, who have stuck firmly behind -- and helped drive -- the Freedom Caucus efforts were preparing to launch a broadside against the party's moderates on Wednesday for standing in the way of what they view as a clear compromise.